-Projects involved How duplication of service provision will be managed - MAATIC - MICM There will be a clear pathway between the 2 facilities to ensure that as and when students require access to more advanced equipment (such as for a dissertation) they are able to use items available in MICM.
-MAATIC and MICM will use the monthly meetings to liaise on equipment provision to avoid duplication and redundancy between the two centres.
-They will also consider provision elsewhere in Scotland and the UK as alternatives to in-house provision. be aimed at general skills development provision at MAATC will be aimed at general skills development for students while MICM will focus on specific, higher specification provision for businesses. - BE Hub - MAATIC - MICM The projects will use these spaces to target different sectors.
+MAATIC MICM There will be a clear pathway between the 2 facilities to ensure that as and when students require access to more advanced equipment (such as for a dissertation) they are able to use items available in MICM.
+MAATIC and MICM will use the monthly meetings to liaise MAATIC and MICM will use the monthly meetings to liaise on equipment provision to avoid duplication and redundancy between the two centres.
+They will also consider provision elsewhere in Scotland and the UK as alternatives to in-house provision.
+As a general principle, equipment provision at MAATIC will be aimed at general skills development for students while MICM will focus on specific, higher specification provision for businesses.
+BE Hub MAATIC MICM The projects will use these spaces to target different sectors.
 BE Hub: Any micro/small business not directly related to MAATIC/MICM or if there is no available space at one of these sites.
 MAATIC: Aviation, digital/tech businesses and spin offs.
-MICM: Local manufacturing and engineering businesses isolution at at the set of a stabilized business.
-Projects involved - MAATIC - MICM - BE Hub - MAATIC - MICM
+MICM: Local manufacturing and engineering businesses including start-ups and established businesses.
+Will likely MAATIC